r0oth3x49/acloud-dl/README.md

   -u $(id -u ${USER}):$(id -g ${USER}) \
   -it --rm \
   acloud-dl -c cookie.txt
 ```
-any extra options or arguments can be appended as normal.
+extra options or arguments can be appended as normal.

 Please note, if you're using the `--output` option to specify a specific output directory then ensure that the container has access to these volumes (use additional docker bind-mounts as needed)